fabiocaccamo/django-treenode/README.rst

 All fields are prefixed with ``tn_`` to prevent direct access and avoid conflicts with possible existing fields.

-If you want to access public methods as properties just make your model class inherit from both ``TreenodeModel`` and ``TreenodeProperties``:
+If you want to access public methods as properties just make your model class inherit from both ``TreeNodeModel`` and ``TreeNodeProperties``:

 .. code:: python